 8. Dai Due

-Dai Due serves the ultimate local Texas fare, and it’s one of my very favorite dinner and breakfast restaurants in Austin.
-The menu has a couple regular items (try the biscuits and gravy with venison breakfast sausage; the biscuits taste smoky from being heated over an open flame) and lots of rotating items based on what’s in season.
+Dai Due serves the ultimate local Texas fare: they source everything from Texas, all the way down to the wine and beer.
+This is one of my very best brunch menus in Austin.
+Because food is sourced locally, the menu is always changing.
+But they have a couple regular items (try the biscuits and gravy with venison breakfast sausage; the biscuits taste smoky from being heated over an open flame) plus lots of rotating items based on what’s in season.

 WEBSITE | 2406 Manor Rd

 Get your camera ready – Café no Sé, the healthy(ish) restaurant on the ground floor of the South Congress Hotel, was made for photos.
 The delicious food is all insta-worthy (as are the walls/floors/tables/EVERYTHING!), and the pastries, made by badass pastry chef Amanda Rockman will absolutely blow your mind.
 Please don’t finish your brunch without trying at least one pastry!

 WEBSITE | 1603 S Congress Ave

 One word: BISCUITS.
 (But also try some of the other southern food, like the fried chicken sandwich or the lobster and crawfish pot pie.)
 But the biscuits re definitely what put this place on my list of best brunch spots in Austin.